MIKEYMCC/Crearibo/README.md

 3 x LM8UU Linear Bearinh

-For the 10mm rod version you need 420mm long rods.
+For the 10mm rod version you need 420mm long rods and bearings as specified by zaribo.

 LCD Mounts: